Shaka: History and legacy

 The increased military efficiency led to more and more clans being incorporated into Shaka's Zulu empire, while other tribes moved away to be out of range of Shaka's impis.
 The ripple effect caused by these mass migrations would become known (though only in the twentieth century) as the Mfecane/Difaqane (annihilation).

-Shaka's army set out on a massive programme of expansion, killing or enslaving those who resisted in the territories he conquered.
-His impis (warrior regiments) were rigorously disciplined: failure in battle meant death.
+Shaka's army set out on a massive programme of expansion & killing those who resisted in the territories he conquered.
+His impis (armies) were rigorously disciplined: failure in battle meant death.

 At the time of his death, Shaka ruled over 250,000 people and could muster more than 50,000 warriors.
-His 10-year-long kingship resulted in a massive number of deaths, mostly due to the disruptions the Zulu caused in neighbouring tribes, although the exact death toll is a matter of scholarly dispute.
+His 12-year-long kingship resulted in a massive number of deaths, mostly due to the disruptions the Zulu caused in neighbouring tribes, although the exact death toll is a matter of scholarly dispute.
 Further unquantifiable deaths occurred during mass tribal migrations to escape his armies.

 The Mfecane produced Mzilikazi of the Khumalo, a general of Shaka's.
-He fled Shaka's employ, and in turn conquered an empire in Zimbabwe, after clashing with European groups like the Boers.
-The settling of Mzilikazi's people, the AmaNdebele or Matabele, in the south of Zimbabwe with the concomitant driving of the Mashona into the north caused a tribal conflict that still resonates today.
+He fled Shaka's employ, and in turn conquered an empire in present-day Zimbabwe, after clashing with European groups like the Boers.
+The settling of Mzilikazi's people, the Ama Ndebele or Matabele, in the south of Zimbabwe with the concomitant driving of the Mashona into the north caused a tribal conflict that still resonates today.
 Other notable figures to arise from the Mfecane/Difaqane include Soshangane, who expanded from the Zulu area into what is now Mozambique, and Zwangendaba.